 Tenure track evaluation criteria are based on the principles of predictability, transparency, and comparability with international standards.

-When recruiting for Assistant Professor first term, the evaluation is mainly based on the potential of the candidate in the evaluated dimensions.
-When recruiting or reviewing for Assistant Professor second term, the evaluation is based on both merits and potential.
+When recruiting for first term Assistant Professor position, the evaluation is mainly based on the potential of the candidate in the evaluated dimensions.
+When recruiting or reviewing for second term Assistant Professor position, the evaluation is based on both merits and potential.

-In a systematic evaluation of the potential for a successful career on the tenure track, the following aspects could be considered:
+In a systematic evaluation of the potential for a successful career on the tenure track, the following aspects may be considered:

 - Early exceptional research or artistic merits